dms-vep/SARS-CoV-2_KP.3.1.1_spike_DMS/library_design/README.md

 The number of targeted mutations and saturated sites as a function of the parameters is shown in the interactive plot at [results/mutations_to_make.html](results/mutations_to_make.html).

+We also add a primer set to the oPool that should insert back the 31S amino acid that was deleted in KP.3.1.1 lineage.
+These primers are at [data/insertion_primers.csv](data/insertion_primers.csv).

 #### Design the primers for oPools
 The pipeline then designs actual primers that can be ordered in oPools to do the mutagenesis.